 The variable x must be raised to the power of 2, and the equation must include only one variable.

-This form is essential for applying formulas and solving methods consistently.
+This form is essential for applying formulas and solving questions.

 There are four primary methods used to solve a quadratic equation: